kraisr/Random-HTML-CSS/README.md

-# Random-HTML-CSS
+# Random-HTML-CSS (around 2016)
-Outdated files from 2016.
-Mostly learning HTML and CSS (in Polish)
+Very outdated files from learning HTML and CSS (in Polish)